pens/rgb.sh/_posts/2022-5-21-organization.md

 ## Geolocation

-{% include image.html alt="Geolocation" src="gps.png" cap="The Map menu has an awesome 3D map of all geotagged shots.
+{% include img alt="Geolocation" src="gps.png" cap="The Map menu has an awesome 3D map of all geotagged shots.
 This is great for reliving a past trip." %}

 Next up, geolocation.
 Being able to filter photos by location is awesome.